Blue Banisters

 Blue Banisters is the eighth studio album by American singer-songwriter Lana Del Rey.
 It was released on October 22, 2021, by Interscope and Polydor Records, seven months after her previous record, Chemtrails over the Country Club.
-The album was produced by Del Rey, Zachary Dawes, Loren Humphrey, Mike Dean, Barrie-James O'Neill, Rick Nowels, and several others.
+The album was produced by Del Rey, Zachary Dawes, Drew Erickson, Loren Humphrey, Mike Dean, Barrie-James O'Neill, Rick Nowels, and several others.

 Two singles preceded the album, the title track, "Blue Banisters", and "Arcadia"; "Text Book" and "Wildflower Wildfire" were also released ahead of the album as promotional singles.
 Blue Banisters peaked at number eight on the US Billboard 200 and reached number one in Argentina and the Netherlands.
-The album received acclaim from music critics, most of whom complimented Del Rey's introspective lyrics.
+The album received positive reviews from music critics, most of whom complimented Del Rey's introspective lyrics.

 Background

-On March 19, 2021, Del Rey released her seventh studio album Chemtrails over the Country Club.
-A day later, she announced her next album, originally titled Rock Candy Sweet, would be released in June.
-On April 11, 2021, Del Rey uploaded a short teaser with the caption "Blue Banisters" to her Instagram.
-The teaser shows a picture of Del Rey looking up to the sky.
-On April 28, she took to social media to announce the album, which was slated for release on July 4.
+Del Rey released her seventh studio album Chemtrails over the Country Club on March 19, 2021.
+The next day, she posted on Instagram announcing that an album titled Rock Candy Sweet would be released on June 1.
+On April 11, Del Rey shared a selfie on Instagram of her looking up to the sky with the caption "Blue Banisters", leading to speculation that it could be a song title.
+On April 28, Del Rey announced the album would be titled Blue Banisters and would be released on July 4, which was later delayed to October 22.
 Later the same day, Del Rey posted a trailer for the title track and its accompanying music video to Instagram with the caption: "Sometimes life makes you change just in time for the next chapter" and to Twitter with the caption: "I'm writing my own story.
 And no one can tell it but me".

-The title track, "Text Book", and "Wildflower Wildfire" were released as singles on May 20, 2021.
-On July 3, 2021, Del Rey revealed the album cover on her Instagram, along with a teaser for an upcoming single, captioned "Album out later later...
-Single out soonish.
-Have a good fourth x".
-The album artwork shows Del Rey sitting on a wooden deck with her dogs Tex and Mex.
-On September 3, 2021, Del Rey posted the cover for the single "Arcadia" on her Instagram account and revealed the song would be released the following Wednesday, September 8.
-A day before the release of the song, Del Rey shared an additional snippet, captioning it with a small written teaser of the album's general themes, mentioning she's never felt the need to explain her story "but if you’re interested this album does tell it- and does pretty much nothing more."
-On September 8, 2021, the album's pre-order was released along with "Arcadia", revealing the album would be released October 22, 2021.